Graduate Student Financial Support

 University fellowships include the Madison and Lila Self Graduate Fellowships and Graduate Studies awards including the Graduate Scholarship and awards through the Graduate Initiative for Diversity.
 Current graduate students may be nominated for the Graduate Studies Summer Fellowship.
 The department's graduate committees nominate candidates for these awards.
 Summer fellowships through the botany and entomology endowments are also available.

 The department offers teaching assistantships, most of which involve teaching in undergraduate laboratories.
 The Biodiversity Institute offers curatorial assistantships for work directly related to curation of specimens in research collections. research assistantships are offered by individual professors in connection with sponsored research programs.
-Most assistantship salaries are $18,200 or more for a nine-month, half-time appointment (20 hours a week).
-Most positions qualify for complete tuition waivers; all positions at least qualify for lower, in-state tuition rates.
+Most positions qualify for complete tuition waivers and also likely qualify for lower, in-state tuition rates.